-Should you be talking to your infant?
-The science of baby talk, Part 1
+Why you should be talking to your infant: The science of baby talk, Part 1

-Should you be talking to your infant?
-The science of baby talk, Part 1
+Why you should be talking to your infant: The science of baby talk, Part 1

 The word infant comes from the Latin “īnfāntem” ‘unable to speak’.